Best Summer Jobs for Premeds & How to Find Them

 As a CNA, your responsibilities will include:

-• Taking and monitoring vitals signs like heart rate, blood pressure, temperature, and weight
+• Taking and monitoring vital signs like heart rate, blood pressure, temperature, and weight

 • Providing emotional support and companionship to patients

-• Communicating with patients and their families to ensure clear understanding of the patient’s condition
+• Communicating with patients and their families to ensure a clear understanding of the patient’s condition

 • Assisting with collecting laboratory specimens under the supervision of nurses